-The Barbados Visual Media Festival is in its sixth year.
-The Festival is hosted by the Barbados Film and Video Association with the objective of celebrating the work of independent film makers and other visual media artists from around the world.
+The Barbados Visual Media Festival is in its seventh year.
+The Festival, hosted by the Barbados Film and Video Association, is a celebration of the work of independent filmmakers and content creators from around the world and pays special attention to the work of Barbadian and Caribbean filmmakers.

-The Festival is unique since it includes a 48 Hour Film Challenge, a Screenwriting Competition, Industry Workshops as well as the Industry Awards for Films in Barbados (VIMAs).
+The Festival provides an all round experience as it includes not only Screenings but also a 48 Hour Film Challenge, a Screenwriting Competition, Industry Workshops and Festival Awards.

 Best Barbadian Feature Film